9 Minetta Street - New York's Best New Townhouse

 Upstairs, several living areas, a music room, a gourmet kitchen and 4 bedrooms await.
 On top of the building, a private terrace with jacuzzi and outdoor kitchen invite the building's residents to enjoy the sunshine and views over the historic Village with even a glimpse of the Empire State Building to the North and the Freedom Tower to the South.

 Elegant materials throughout such as special wood, marble and Corian provide an elevated living experience on more than 7,000 square feet, unusually large for this part of New York.
-"Yes, some of my clients bought penthouses twice the size of 9 Minetta," says Gabby Chen (gabby@NYR.com) from New York Residence Inc, the broker who has the listing, "and yet, even the best penthouse will not give you the same level of privacy that this building can provide."
+"Yes, some of my clients bought penthouses twice the size of 9 Minetta" says Gabby Chen (gabby@NYR.com, WeChat ID- gabbychennyc) from New York Residence Inc, the broker who has the listing, "and yet, even the best penthouse will not give you the same level of privacy that this building can provide".

 The elevated level of privacy and security has contributed to the rising value of New York's townhouses; even older structures have seen substantial price increases during the pandemic.
 Demand exceeds supply and brand new houses in this most historic part of New York are almost impossible to build - as a result, future price increases are virtually guaranteed.